Flavian1998/Humidity-Sensor-HH10D-VHDL-Implementation-via-Quartus-and-MicroSim/Documentation/TUTO.md

 All explanations about I2C protocol needed in the project are in the documentation folder [TutoI2C.md](Documentation/Project_Hardware_Software___Humidity_sensor___Tuto_I2C.pdf).

+The Fout output give us a square signal of a frequency we doesn't know but wich is includes in [5000 Hz;7500 Hz] as we can see in the datasheet of the sensor [HH10](Documentation/HH10D.pdf).
+To determine this frequency in VHDL, we have to compare it with a very high frequency we choose (here 1 MHz) .
+The goal of this counter is to compare times of the high frequency has a rising edge during a period of the frequency we search.

+METTRE SCHEMA DES DEUX FREQUENCES ET DE LA PERIODE DE TEMPS ETUDIEE

+# Implementation in VHDL and C #

+METTRE TON SCHEMA D'EXPLICATION DU PROJET

+From that schematic, we will implement first the counter called "cmpt.vhd" that will return a value we will use later in the .C code named

 The main goal of the project is to implement a VHDL code driving in procol I2C that will return the value of humidity in the room.
 We use for that a HH10D humidity sensor (you can find its datasheet in the documentation section).